skyflowapi/skyflow-js/packages/skyflow-js/README.md

 For TypeScript users, the npm package exports `RenderFileResponse` for this response, `UnzippedFileMetadata` for each entry of `unZippedFilesMetadata`, and `RenderOptions` for the `renderFile()` options object.

+#### Zip states
+- **Loading.** While the archive is being fetched, and again while a selected file's bytes are being extracted for preview, the element shows `...loading`.
+- **Empty archive.** If the zip contains no previewable entries , the element shows `No files found in the ZIP archive.` and `renderFile()` resolves with an empty `unZippedFilesMetadata` array.
+- **Failed to unzip.** If the archive cannot be fetched or parsed, the element shows `File rendering failed.
+Please try again later.` and `renderFile()` rejects with an error object whose `errors` carry `code: 400` and the description `Failed to unzip files.
+Please try again later.`
+- **Per-file preview failure.** If one entry cannot be loaded in the preview pane (for example a corrupted file), the panel shows `This file type is not supported for preview.`, the same message used for files blocked by policy.
+The two cases are distinguished only in the console, where a preview failure is logged with the file name.

+These in-pane messages use the element's `errorTextStyles.base`, as described above.

 #### Download the currently previewed file
 For composable reveal elements rendering a zip file with `allowDownload: true`, call `downloadCurrentFile()` to download the file currently selected in the preview.
-Download is off by default; without `allowDownload: true` the call is ignored and an error is logged.
+Download is off by default; without `allowDownload: true` the call is ignored and a warning is logged.

 ```javascript
 fileElement.downloadCurrentFile();